Veronica Samuels

 Located on the Mogollon Rim and a part of the Rim Lakes, about a mile from the town, Willow Lakes is a welcome alternative to kayaking the Sedona rivers.

-Apart from these, Willow Springs Lake is also famous for largemouth bass, green sunfish, and smallmouth bass, and unlike the Woods Canyon, you can also access
+Apart from these, Willow Springs Lake is also famous for largemouth bass, green sunfish, and smallmouth bass, and unlike Woods Canyon, you can also access

 HOW TO REACH?